vanhumbeecka/json-validator/README.md

 A web-based JSON Schema Validator with a Node.js/Express backend that supports both local deployment and AWS Lambda.
 Validate JSON data against JSON Schema definitions, save validations, and share them via unique URLs.

+**Goal:** This project serves as a debug tool for verifying JSON schema mismatches.
+By storing validation results via the API, developers can easily share and troubleshoot schema validation issues with their team.

 This app was vibe-coded using [Claude Code](https://claude.com/claude-code).

 ## Demo